Latin Americans: Definition

 Latin America, therefore, can be defined as all those parts of the Americas that were once part of the Spanish, Portuguese or French colonial empires, namely Spanish America, Colonial Brazil and New France.

 Demographics

-Ethnic and Racial groups
+Ethnic and racial groups

 The population of Latin America comprises a variety of ancestries, ethnic groups and races, making the region one of the most diverse in the world.
-The specific composition varies from country to country: many have a predominance of mixed European and native American, or mestizo, population; in others, native Americans are a majority; some are dominated by inhabitants of European ancestry; and some countries' populations are primarily mulatto.
-Black, Asian, and zambo (mixed black and native American) minorities are also identified regularly.
+The specific composition varies from country to country: many have a predominance of mixed European and Amerindian, or mestizo, population; in others, Amerindians are a majority; some are dominated by inhabitants of European ancestry; and some countries' populations are primarily mulatto.
 White Latin Americans are the largest single group, accounting for more than one-third of the population.
+Black, Asian, and zambo (mixed black and Amerindian) minorities are also identified regularly.